|

 Ballot-paper

-PR polls, with a choice of 3 different formality
+choice of three different formality rules

 |